The different skeletal muscle shapes in the human body are circular, convergent, parallel, pennate, and fusiform.

-These muscles appear circular in shape and are normally sphincter muscles which surround an opening such as the mouth, surrounded by Obicularis Oris and Obicularis Oculi surrounding the eyes
+These muscles appear circular in shape and are normally sphincter muscles that surround an opening such as the mouth, surrounded by Obicularis Oris and Obicularis Oculi surrounding the eyes

 These are muscles where the origin (the attachment to a fixed bone, usually the proximal attachment) is wider than the point of insertion.
 This fibre arrangement allows for maximum force production.
 An example is Pectoralis Major.
 Convergent muscles are also sometimes known as triangular muscles.

-Parallel muscles have fibres which, as the name suggests, run parallel to each other and are sometimes called strap muscles.
+Parallel muscles have fibres that, as the name suggests, run parallel to each other and are sometimes called strap muscles.

 - Examples include Sartorius and Sternocleidomastoid.